Kaltsoon/association-analysis-client/README.md

 ...
 ```

-The generated rules such as `{ Beer } -> { Milk }`, meaning "Beer is common in transactions containing beer and milk".
+The generated rules such as `{ Beer } -> { Milk }`, meaning "in transactions which contain beer also commonly contain milk".

 You can read more about assosiation rule learning [here](https://en.wikipedia.org/wiki/Association_rule_learning).